OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 ```

-> Note that, since `StockHistoricalData` inherits from pydantic's `BaseModel`, so we can leverage validators to perform additional checks on the output model.
+> Note that, since `StockHistoricalData` inherits from pydantic's `BaseModel`, we can leverage validators to perform additional checks on the output model.
 A very good example of this, would be to transform a string date into a datetime object.

 #### Build the Fetcher